Champion of women and water: Meet the woman being controversial floating asylum ships

 Now a global endeavour, Landry & Kling is still women-run and employs a largely female work force.

-That female touch, she says, helps them do business differently and leads to a compassionate way of working where, as an example, a charity might be born after seeing a need.
+That female touch, she says, helps them do business differently and leads to a compassionate way of working where, as an example, a charity might be born after identify a need.

 As all Americans come from somewhere else, Ms Landry is of Polish origins and used that to connect with the Ukrainians she was working with.